saltiniroberto/dafny-verify-single-lemma/README.md

 ## Release Notes

+### 0.4.2

+- Added dependency on the extension `dafny-lang.ide-vscode` to the manifest file.

 ### 0.4.1

 - Now, when `Verify Current Symbol` checks for the current symbols, it filters out anything that is not a function, method, lemma or constructor.
 This is needed to allow falling back on using the word at the cursor position when executing `Verify Current Symbol` on refined entities as the Dafny symbol provider does not list refined entities, but only their parent entity.
 This improvement also helps prevent running erroneous verification commands.